 Performance measurement, evaluation and reporting were essential elements of the Strategic Plan.
 The work programme and budgets provided detailed information on activities, outputs, expected accomplishments and the required resources.
 The UMOJA system was gradually introduced over the period for financial accountability and approvals.
-However, the introduction was challenging because it was not fully fit-forpurpose to the decentralized nature of UN-Habitat operations.
+However, this introduction has been challenging because it has not been fully fit-for-purpose to the decentralized nature of operations.
 Yet, feedback received from partners and staff is that the system is now operational and despite continuing bottlenecks, the level of documentation and accountability has substantially improved.
 Monitoring of activities and projects was carried out at the outputs and expected accomplishment levels through the Project Accrual and Accountability System (PAAS) and the Integrated Monitoring and Document Information System (IMDIS).
-UN-Habitat's inadequate financial and human resources limited the organization's capacity to generate and report quality information and results, including through designated evaluation function.
+UN-Habitat's inadequate financial and human resources limited the organization's capacity to generate and report quality information and results, including through designated evaluation functions.